Needle in a Haystack

 3. Manually review commit history for leaked internal URLs

-Examining the repository alejandro-pigeon/just-testing-stuff-thanksarrow-up-right with only 10 commits, we discover several internal domain references:
+Examining the repository [alejandro-pigeon/just-testing-stuff-thanks](https://github.com/alejandro-pigeon/just-testing-stuff-thanks) with only 10 commits, we discover several internal domain references:

 **Discovered internal domains:**